 About This Project

 In March of 2008, we were devastated by the loss of Canadian music icon, Jeff Healey.
-His passing left a hole in the hearts of his family, friends and many fans around the world.
-The passage of time has allowed us to re-examine the rich musical legacy Jeff has left us, with his wonderful contributions to the worlds of Jazz, Rock and Blues.
+His passing left a hole in the hearts of his family, friends, and many fans around the world.
+The passage of time has allowed us to re-examine the rich musical legacy Jeff left us.
+His wonderful contributions to the worlds of Jazz, Rock, and Blues live on.
 Whether his brilliant guitar playing, soaring trumpet, soulful voice, or even the charities he championed, Jeff’s inner light always shone through.
 The aim of this site is to highlight all aspects of Jeff’s diverse career and talent and to create an on-line home for all of his many fans worldwide.
 This is a living, breathing document that will be constantly growing and evolving. …and we need you to help us bring it to life.

 This website was created and is run by the Estate of Jeff Healey.